-You can determine the charge left in the battery by looking at the battery level indicator lights on the battery itself.
-Press the button next to the lights, and the lights glow briefly to show how much charge is left in the battery.
-You can check the charge with the battery in or out of the MacBook.
+You can determine the charge remaining in the battery by looking at the eight battery level indicator lights on the left side of your MacBook.
+Press the button next to the lights, and the lights glow briefly to show how much charge remains in the battery.

 Important: If only one indicator light is on, very little charge is left.
-If no lights are on, the battery is completely drained and the MacBook won't start up unless the power adapter is connected.
-Plug in the power adapter to let the battery recharge, or replace the drained battery with a fully charged battery (see page 35).
+If no lights illuminate, the battery is completely drained and the MacBook won't start up unless the power adapter is connected.
+Plug in the power adapter to let the battery recharge, or replace the drained battery with a fully charged battery (see page 34).
+For more information about battery indicator lights, see page 56.

-The amount of battery charge left can also be checked by viewing the Battery (() status icon in the menu bar.
+You can also check the amount of battery charge remaining by viewing the Battery () status icon in the menu bar.
 The battery charge level displayed is based on the amount of power left in the battery with the applications, peripheral devices, and system settings you are currently using.
 To conserve battery power, close applications and disconnect peripheral devices not in use, and adjust your Energy Saver settings.
 For more information about battery conservation and performance tips, go to www.apple.com/batteries/notebooks.html.